ImInThatCorner/game-of-life/README.md

 # game-of-life
-Recreation of Conway's Game of Life in browser.
+JavaScript recreation of Conway's Game of Life.